Dr Abid Khan, Medical Director

 For more information on Professor Christian Mallen, please visit https://www.keele.ac.uk/globalhealth/meettheteam/christianmallen/

-Ruth Lambley-Burke, Head of Research & Innovation and Senior Manager Medical Directorate
+Ruth Lambley-Burke, Director of Research and Innovation, and Associate Director Of Medical Directorate Operations

 The delivery team, led by Research Delivery Manager Liz Glaves, work specifically on research studies that are approved by the National Institute of Health Research.
 These are often national or international studies, and can range from clinical drug trials to questionnaire based studies that span a broad range of physical and mental health care specialities.